Some strange things

 design of Macintosh notebooks.

-years in a relatively clean environment. iMacs
+few years in a relatively clean environment.

-have multiple fans to assist with cooling by
+iMacs have multiple fans to assist with

-convection and seldom suffer heat-related
+cooling by convection and seldom suffer

-shutdowns as notebooks might, but they all
+heat-related issues as notebooks might, but

-for unrelated services.)
+came in for unrelated services.)

 Bang Ding Ow